 Heritage and the Arts

-- Grade I and Grade II* listed buildings (excluding churches); and
+- Grade I and Grade II* listed buildings, with regular public access (excluding churches)

-- Works of art and artefacts.
-Although we do not support the restoration or conservation of churches, support may be given for an exceptional work of art or artefact connected to a church, other than appeals relating to church organs.
+Although we do not support the restoration or conservation of churches, support may be given for an exceptional work of art or artefact connected to a church.
+This excludes appeals relating to church organs.

 Applications within the Heritage category are considered from all parts of the UK.

 - Supporting young professional artists at the start of their careers

 This includes, but is not limited to, Theatre performers, playwrights, directors; Musicians, opera singers, composers; Dancers, choreographers.

 Applications within the Arts category are considered from London.
 Occasionally we support national organisations that are centres of excellence.
 Applications that support artists between the ages of 18-30 years will be given priority.